-Emerging priority Details Inform forward- looking scenarios to build resilience It is important to develop an agreed set of plausible futures to inform the natural hazard context, understand the risks and impacts, and understand what needs doing to strengthen resilience.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Inform disaster risk reduction strategy and planning Trusted evidence developed in effective 'learning from disasters' programs should be used to evaluate and inform disaster risk reduction strategies and the planning of risk reduction programs.
+Maintaining best practice across emergency management portfolios is driven by improved understanding of disasters, especially considering potential impacts of climate change.
+Improve outcomes from mitigation, operations and recovery investment and activities Effective monitoring and evaluation programs, combined with commitment and capability to use the findings to continuously improve, are essential to reducing disaster risk and strengthening community resilience.
+Inform forward-looking scenarios to build resilience It is important to develop an agreed set of plausible futures to inform the natural hazard context, understand the risks and impacts, and understand what needs doing to strengthen resilience.
 Climate change is already presenting new situations that are beyond the scope of existing models and science.
 Forward-looking scenarios can be used to inform future systems and policies.
-Build leadership capability to effectively translate evidence, case studies and research into actionable improvements Leadership teams that empower their organisations to support people with the skills, experience and interest in continuous improvement (and to translate evidence into actionable improvements) will create the environment for those actions to be implemented.
-Create datasets from real events that can be used for discovery, testing and validation See Data collection, access, management and curation priorities, page 55.
+Build diverse leadership capability to effectively translate evidence, case studies and research into actionable improvements Creating the conditions that enable all workers to effectively translate evidence into action is critical to the emergency services and natural hazard sector.
+Diverse leadership teams that empower their organisations to support people with the diverse skills, experience and interest in continuous improvement (and to translate evidence into actionable improvements) will create the environment for those actions to be implemented.
+Create datasets from real events that can be used for discovery, testing and validation Robust, accessible and reliable datasets are required for the development and validation of new systems and tools, and to assess the performance of enhancements to existing systems and tools.
+Once developed, these datasets will support: → discovery of new approaches and technologies for mitigation, response and recovery from natural hazard events → validation of new systems and tools → validation of enhancements to existing systems and tools